gminator/poker/README.md

 There a rules that I will negate for the purpose of the exercise.

 #### The Joker
-The Joker is typically used as a wild card, players can use this stand in for cards of their choice.
+The Joker is typically used as a wild card, players can use this as a stand in for cards of their choice.
 I will not be using this card in my evaluations as it will require additional user input, and is not critical for demonstrating a working understanding of the principles I wish to convey.

 #### The Ace
 The ace card can represent both 1 & 14, also depending on the players choice.
 For the purpose of the test it will always represent the highest available card.